Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                           NOTICE
-I am moving away from AdGuard. here is no security or privacy related motivation for this move.
+I am moving away from AdGuard.
+There is no security or privacy related motivation for this move.
 Filter lists which are impacted by this decision are: Youtube_AG_rules and PersonalBlocklist.
 I will remove those lists end of July.

                                                           SOURCES